Factory Harley Radio Integration Secrets for ‘14 & Up

 The Audison Bit Ten processor is designed for car Audio but works very well with Harley applications.
 The big advantage of this processor is that it actually reads the frequency response of your factory radio (and whatever flash your radio has).
 The autotune feature of this processor will undo whatever flash Harley has programed into your radio, making great sound foolproof!
 We have experienced that this works magically well.
 The disadvantage of this processor is that it is large enough that it either needs to be mounted in the fairing with no room left for an amplifier or it needs to be mounted in a saddlebag.
 We make plug and play wire harnesses for Harley installations in either location.
 We also make mounting racks for locating this processor in a saddlebag.

-- Pretty much identical EQ, crossover, and digital time delay as the Arc Audio PSM but only has 4 channels of speaker level in and 5 channels of RCA out.
+- Pretty much identical EQ, crossover, and digital time delay as the Rockford DSR1 but only has 4 channels of speaker level in and 5 channels of RCA out.

 - Auto de-equalization feature makes setup especially foolproof.

-- Not ultra small in size like the PSM
+- Not ultra small in size like the DSR1.

 Resistive Load.
 This is where many go wrong.

 Smoothing out the frequency response of the radio will do you no good if the factory radio distorts when you turn the volume up.
 What happens is that the radio clips (distorts) at a low volume when the factory speaker has been removed from the bike.
 This is because the amplifier built into the factory Harley radios is designed to drive a speaker and not designed to drive the inputs of an amplifier or processor.
 The resistive load needs to be lowered.
 Arc Audio has a great article explaining this problem that you can read here.

 We have come up with a plug & play solution that remedies this problem by combining 3 parts.

 - Rockford Fosgate RCA to speaker wire adapters